avocadosquirrel/Portfolio_DMR/README.md

 ![](/images/WelcomeSayings.jpg)

 ### Let me introduce myself, first ...
-ADD MORE DATA SCIENCE LANGUAGE !!
-AMEISE; DIE DAS NADELDING TRàGT!!!
-DO THE RIGHT THING!!! not the easiest, neither just work hard and maximize hours per week.
-TELL A STORY !!!

 I have always loved maths & modeling.
 At the age of 18, I had the chance to work for ABB Semiconductors during my school holidays and modeled heat spread from differently shaped thyristors.
 One was finger-gate, I don't remember the second.
 Whether you believe it or not - back in 2003, this task involved ruler and pencil!
 I would love to hear from ABB, whether a more efficient method for solving this task has been invented in the meantime.